The New York Giants returned to work on Monday, brushing off not just a 1-6 start, but trade deadline rumors as well.

 In today’s practice, Shepard appeared to be a full participant.
 The second-year catcher has missed the past two games with an ankle injury suffered in the October 8 loss to Los Angeles’s other team, the Chargers.

 “If [my younger teammates] have any questions, I’m there to answer them,” Shepard said.
 “On game day, I’m there to motivate them.
-It’s kind of the role I took .”
+It’s kind of the role I took [over the past three weeks].”

 While Shepard returned to action, Vernon (ankle) and offensive lineman Justin Pugh (back) did not.
 The pair were relegated to light jogging outdoors while the team practiced in Quest’s fieldhouse.